-By contrast, HLS ingest live streaming (in other words, a stream that begins and ends in the HLS format) can reduce latency to arounds 10 seconds or less.
+By contrast, HLS ingest live streaming (in other words, a stream that begins and ends in the HLS format) can reduce latency to around 10 seconds or less.
 As Streaming Media puts it, “protocols affect lag time tremendously.”

 … delivers 10 seconds or less of average latency

-DaCast offers HLS streaming end-to-end for low latency.
+Dacast offers HLS streaming end-to-end for low latency.
 This reduces latency to 10 seconds or less.
 That’s critical for many different scenarios and is the baseline for a low latency live streaming solution.
 Ten seconds latency or less is within the range of cable TV and most other professional broadcasts.

 We’re also working on ways to reduce latency even further.
-DaCast is a member of the SRT Alliance, an industry collaborative designed for technical experiments into ultra-low-latency streaming.
+Dacast is a member of the SRT Alliance, an industry collaborative designed for technical experiments into ultra-low-latency streaming.
 Our partners are also working on low latency streaming.
 For example, Akamai recently announced an experimental ultra-low latency streaming solution using chunked MP4.

 … includes a FREE software encoder for HLS ingest low latency video streaming

-This is an industry first and a major advantage of the DaCast video streaming platform.
+This is an industry first and a major advantage of the Dacast video streaming platform.

 Our HLS encoder is based on OBS Studio.
-It’s compatible with Windows and Mac, and includes a wide range of mixing and production tools.
+It’s compatible with Windows and Mac and includes a wide range of mixing and production tools.
 Plus, it supports the wide variety of plugins, scripts, and custom themes that are available for OBS.
 There is no better option available today for HLS ingest low latency video streaming.

 … simplifies setup and equipment choices